yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator-AST-Approach.md

 I initially thought to write it in one part, but it seemed too intense to do so.
 I divided it into three parts:
 - [Part 1](/blog/2024/04/19/recursive-decorator-AST-Approach.html): provides a quick description of what we aim to achieve, along with a clunky draft of a recursive decorator.
 - [Part 2](/blog/2024/04/19/recursive-decorator-troubleshooting-(part-2).html): corrects the draft to have a functional recursive decorator.
-- [Part 3](/blog/2024/04/19/recursive-decorator-Refinements-(part-3).html) (work in progress): utilizes the full set of tools from `ast` to make it even more beautiful.
+- [Part 3](/blog/2024/04/19/recursive-decorator-Refinements-(part-3).html): utilizes the full set of tools from `ast` to make it even more beautiful.

 * * *